Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Curvature-Constrained Vector Field

 \section{Curvature-Constrained Vector Field}

-In this section, we will construct the curvature-constrained vector field (CVF), where a stable limit cycle is established as the target positive limit set.
-To guide the robot with curvature-bounded reference trajectory, we further provide the condition to ensure that the integral curves of CVF have a prescribed upper bound on the curvature while converging to the limit set.
+In this section, we will construct the curvature-constrained vector field (CVF), where a stable limit cycle that contains the target configuration is established as the target positive limit set.
+To provide the robot with curvature-bounded reference trajectory, we further derive the condition to ensure that the integral curves of CVF have a prescribed upper bound on the curvature while converging to the limit set.